Advertisement

 Share post:

 Flying Tiger Copenhagen is set to enter the Canadian market with its first stores opening in June 2026, marking a major step in the brand’s global growth strategy.
-The Danish retailer will launch its Canadian presence in the Greater Toronto Area, with initial locations replacing recently shuttered Fox Home stores in several major shopping centres.
+The Danish retailer will launch its Canadian presence in the Greater Toronto Area, with some initial locations replacing recently shuttered Fox Home stores in several major shopping centres.

 Flying Tiger store, image: Flying Tiger Copenhagen